sangeethnandakumar/Twileloop.SessionGuard/document.md

     }

     //Step 3: Read back your model from your '*.dat' file
-    //This will decompress the file using 'Deflate' algorithm and then deserializes XML back to your 'MyData' class private void Read_Click(object sender, EventArgs e)
+    //This will decompress the file using the 'Deflate' algorithm and then deserializes XML back to your 'MyData' class private void Read_Click(object sender, EventArgs e)
     {
         var myData = persistance.ReadFileAsync("mydata.dat").Result;